Time as Dramaturgy: Staging Gluck Across Two Worlds

 The mythological framework is correspondingly reoriented.
 The hunt for the Calydonian boar, rather than existing as a distant heroic narrative, resonates as a metaphor for collective struggle, refracted through the experience of the Second World War.
 The fusion of myth and social realism allows the stakes of the opera to be understood in immediate human terms.

-The visual language of the production was conceived in close dialogue with the design team, with material itself functioning as an extension of the dramaturgy.
+The visual language of the production was conceived in close dialogue with the design team, with material functioning as an extension of the dramaturgy.
 The set, designed by Anthony Bonnici, remained constant across both operas: a country manor constructed from gauze-like fabric, its translucent walls revealing corridors and adjoining rooms beyond the central space.
-This permeability allowed the world to feel both contained and porous, with figures able to observe, enter, and withdraw from the action in a manner that reinforced the shifting boundary between public and private life.
+This permeability allowed the world to feel both contained and porous, with characters able to observe, enter, and withdraw from the action in a manner that reinforced the shifting boundary between public and private life.

 In La corona, this relationship is fundamentally altered.
 Fabric becomes functional, stripped of ornament and redirected toward utility.
 The presence of uniforms establishes a new visual order, while plain white cloth is repurposed within the action as bandages, torn and applied in response to injury.
 What had previously signified aesthetic pleasure is now reconfigured as a means of care and survival.
 This transformation of material mirrors the broader shift within the two operas, as a world of play gives way to one shaped by necessity and consequence.